CICCIOSGAMINO/arduino_TRE/bridge/README.md

 ### Read the Serial
-Can be useful check the data on the Serial communication between the two processor, on the Arduino TRE like on the Arduino Yun, the two cores are connected through Serial, now we'll show how communicate through serial :
+Can be useful check the data on the Serial communication between the two processor, on the Arduino TRE like on the Arduino Yun, the two cores are connected through Serial, now we'll show how communicate through serial (important is the baud rate to set, on start-up in linux and in the c++ code on the 32u4 processor through the serial library) :

-**Sketch (send data on serial)**
+**Sketch (send data on serial1)**

     /* Simple Skecth for send the active time in sec */ long linuxBaud = 250000;